 This lesson goes along with my How to Crackle article.
 That is the background you see in the video.
-A pattern for the hens is available in the VIP resource library.
-If you are not already a subscriber then sign up using the form at the bottom of this post.

 These are the colors and supplies I used for this lesson, you can use what colors you already have.

 - Plaid FolkArt MultiSurface Paint